onerous2/lab3/README.md

 # TODO App
 Hello!
 This is a demo app for the lab in COSC 381!
-This change is from the remote add-date branch.
+This change is from the local add-date branch.